 In 1900 The Empire Theatre was to become The Hippodrome Theatre.
 In it was a circus, and The Louis Tussaud Waxwork Exhibition in the basement.

 Blackpool has had its fair share of circuses.
 As well as the Tower which began in 1894 and the Hippodrome in 1900, there was also a circus on the site of the Grand Theatre.
 Thomas Sergenson ran The Grand for several years.
 After meeting the Victorian theatre architect Frank Matcham, he decided to demolish the circus.
 With the help of his friend Frank Matcham they built the Grand Theatre, presented as the “prettiest theatre in all the land”.

 However, back at the Hippodrome Theatre, it was still struggling in 1910.
 So the circus arena was removed, the floor raked and converted back into a theatre.
 It could now seat 2,500 people, staging a Variety season in the summer months.

 Taken over by ABC

-The ABC increased the seating capacity to 2,820 although they still showed live performance on the stage, with The Crazy Gang and George Formby.
-They would also show silent films and the latest news reels from abroad.
+ABC increased the seating capacity to 2,820.
+Along with films, they still showed live performance on the stage, including The Crazy Gang and George Formby.
+Theatre goers could see silent films and the latest news reels from abroad.

-On 31st May 1963 The ABC Theatre opened with the Summer Season Stage Show “Holiday Carnival” starring Cliff Richard and The Shadows.
+On 31st May 1963 The ABC Theatre opened, with the Summer Season Stage Show “Holiday Carnival” starring Cliff Richard and The Shadows.

 Peter Holden emailed Live Blackpool to add “I took a group of budding DJs to the Syndicate and we were told by our guide that the revolving dance floor was made from the original stage.
-So everyone stood in a spot that Paul or John etc (the Beatles) had once stood in, possibly.”
+So everyone stood in a spot that Paul or John etc (the Beatles) had once stood in.
+Possibly.”